Updated for 2019!

 Some useful personal finance apps/tools for budgeting and tracking your expenses include:

-Paytm: Track your bills and get rewarded at the same time.
+Paytm (Canada): Pay your bills and earn cash back while doing so.
 You can access all your bills in one place, get due dates, reminders, use multiple payment methods, and send money to friends and family across Canada for free.

 With the Paytm app, you get rewarded for paying your bills and when you introduce friends to the app and they use your referral code, you both get rewarded.
 For example, if you use my referral code (PTM2477287) when you sign-up, you and I each get $10 in rewards.
 WIN-WIN!
 Even better, the app is FREE.